lordazzi/calc-js/README.md

 these erros are: zero division and infinity numbers `0 / 10 = Infinity`, non numberic math operations `'Some text' * 10 = NaN` and insecure numbers (too large number that language cannot represent, but still allow you to use then).

 The library will generate an error object when these situations are found, this is the CalcError and it extends native JavaScript Error.
+Use this will give you a stack trace to found the problem cause.

 ![The CalcError](docs/error-object.png)